How to simulate quantum measurement without computing marginals: Simulation of ground states

 We conclude by noting that similar arguments were used by Crosson and Bowen~\cite{crosson2017quantum} to establish isoperimetric inequalities for probability distributions associated with ground states of gapped local Hamiltonians.
 Such inequalities can be used to bound the conductance~\cite{levin2017markov} of the Markov chain considered above, which provides an upper bound on its mixing time.
 However we expect this bound to scale as $O(1/\gamma^2)$ which is quadratically worse compared with Eq.~(\ref{sampling_runtime}).

 \paragraph{Acknowledgments} We thank Ramis Movassagh for helpful discussions and for the suggestion to use CoTenGra library.
+We also thank Johnnie Gray for suggesting the use of the dynamic slicing option in CoTenGra.
 SB is supported in part by the IBM Research Frontiers Institute.
 DG and YL acknowledge the support of the Natural Sciences and Engineering Research Council of Canada through grant number RGPIN-2019-04198.
 DG also acknowledges the support of the Canadian Institute for Advanced Research, and IBM Research.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.

 \onecolumngrid